CartoDB/documentation/app/content/carto-user-manual/maps/map-settings.md

 The CARTO Builder provides a set of CARTO and Google Maps basemaps styles as background maps.
 By default, basemaps are projected using the <a href="https://en.wikipedia.org/wiki/Web_Mercator_projection" target="_blank">Webmercator projection</a>.
 To setup your map's base map, open the *Base Map panel* to select from a list of default map styles.

+#### CARTO

-Select the CARTO Basemap menu to see different basemap options.
+Select _CARTO_ in the menu to see different basemap options.
 They include:
 - **Voyager**: basemap with colors to clearly differentiate natural and cultural features.
 This basemap is showed by default when creating a new map.
 - **Positron**: light basemap with dark-colored text.
 - **Dark**: dark basemap with light-colored text.

 ![Map basemap carto](/img/cloud-native-workspace/maps/map_basemap_CARTO.png)

-**CARTO Basemap layers:** You can manage the CARTO basemaps layers to hide and show water, buildings, roads, and more.
+You can manage the CARTO basemaps layers to hide and show water, buildings, roads, and more.
 Options include:

 - Labels: shows labels for cities, neighborhoods, and so on.
 - Roads: displays a translucent layer of road lines.